glahr/Bee_Tea/README.md

 # Bee_Tea
 A behaviour tree implementation on ROS using Python.
-Can use ROS actionlib servers as leaf ndoes.
+Can use ROS actionlib servers as leaf nodes.

 See scripts/bt_example.py for an example of how to construct a BT and use a ROS action server at a leaf node.
 An example run from `scripts/`: